skysqlinc/terraform-provider-skysql-beta/docs/data-sources/skysql_service.md

 Optional:

 - `iops` (Number) The number of IOPS for the storage volume.
-This is only applicable for io1 volumes.
+This is only applicable for io1 and gp3 volumes.
 - `throughput` (Number) The Throughput for the storage volume.
-This is only applicable for io1 volumes.
+This is only applicable for gp3 volumes.

 Read-Only:

 - `size` (Number) The size of the storage volume in GB.
 - `volume_type` (String) The type of the storage volume.
-Possible values are: gp2, io1 etc
+Possible values are: gp3, io1 etc